ti-glaubermuriel/taskmanager-api-jobs/README.md

-# Simple Create, Read, Update, Delete (CRUD) in PHP Slim & PostgreSql
+# Rest Api Simple Create, Read, Update, Delete (CRUD) in PHP Slim & PostgreSql

 A simple and basic task system to add, edit, delete and view using PHP Slim and PostgreSql with Bootstrap in front-end.